Fast Track Regime - PIF

 Private Investment Funds ("PIF")

-Regulatory permissions are issued under the Protection of Investors (Bailiwick of Guernsey) Law, 1987, as amended ("the POI Law").
+Regulatory permissions are issued under the Protection of Investors (Bailiwick of Guernsey) Law, 2020 ("the POI Law").

 Specific criteria and principles

 The Private Investment Fund is a regulated product with a focus on strong corporate governance, including managing conflicts of interest.